ros2hp/grmgr/README.md

 ## Concurrent Programming and grmgr?

 There are two distinct patterns in concurrent programming, both of which are readily implemented using Go's CSP features, **_goroutines_** and **_channels_**.
-The first pattern is the **_process pipeline_**, which splits some processing logic into smaller units and deploys each unit as a goroutine linked together using channels to form a pipeline.
+The first pattern is the **_process pipeline_**, which splits some processing logic into smaller units and deploys each unit as a goroutine linked together by channels to form a processing pipeline.
 Data is passed from one goroutine to the next goroutine via their associated channel until the data exits the pipeline in its fully processed state.
 The other pattern is **_parallel_concurrency_** which splits the data, rather than the processing logic, across a pool of concurrent goroutines each performing the identical processing logic.
-The number of **_goroutines_** that are concurrently running is a measure of the components parallelism.
-This is usually constrained to not exceed some maximum value which is then termed the **_degree of parallelism_**  (dop) of the component.
-An application may consist of many components employing the parallel pattern, each configured with its own **_dop_**.
+The number of **_goroutines_** that are concurrently running is a measure of the components parallelism, termed the **_degree of parallelism_** (dop) of the component.
+This is usually constrained to not exceed some maximum value to safeguard the system resources.
+An application may consist of many components employing both forms of concurrent patterns as well as hybrids of each e.g. pipeline consisting of steps that use the parallel pattern to increase throughput.
+Both patterns enable a Go application to scale across multiple cores/cpus.

-Both concurrent patterns enable an application to scale across multiple CPUs/cores.
-However, some scaling may also be possible on single cpu/core systems if there are blocking operations, like file io or database requests, involved.

-**_grmgr_** is not concerned with pipelines. **_grrmgr_** is used in parallel processing patterns to enforce the **_degree of parallelism_** of the component.
-For example, it is possible to configure **_grrmgr_** to maintain a **_dop_** of 20 for a component and it will ensure the application cannot allocate more than 20 concurrent instances of the function.
+**_grmgr_** is not concerned with pipelines, however it provides the parallel processing pattern with a throttle that can dynamically adjust, in realtime, the degree of parallelism of each parallel component from zero to a configured maximum value.
+For example, **_grmgr_** can enable a paralle component to maintain a maximum **_dop_** of 20 and then respond to some external event, such as a CPU overload event, by reducing the **_dop_** by half, until the CPU overload event has passed and the **_dop_** can return back to its original value using some predefined profile.

+**_grmgr_** therefore enable your parallel components to intelligently scale by responding to external events such as system monitor alerts or a internal applicaiton alert, such, as increasing error rates in a subprocess that is related to throughput.

+## Parallel Processing Examples in Go.

-The code fragment below presents a naive implementation of the parallel processing pattern when not using **_grrmgr_**.
-You will note in the for-loop it does not implement any checks over the number of concurrent **_parallelTask_** that are running before the next execution of the loop instantiates another one.
-The **_dop_** of this operation will depend on the number of nodes queued in the channel buffer, at any point in time, and how long the parallelTask operations take to run.
-For this reason the **_dop_** may vary from 0 to an unknown and potentially very large number.
+The code fragment below presents a naive implementation of the parallel processing pattern.
+You will note there is no attempt to limit the number of concurrent **_parallelTask_** that are instantiated.
+The **_dop_** at any moment in time is dependent on two factors.
+One, the number of entries (nodes) queued in the channel buffer and secondly, how long the parallelTask operations takes to run.
+Consequently the program may exhibit a widely unpredicatable load on the server which is not good from the perspective of other programs running on the server.

 ```	. . .
 	var channel = make(chan,node)